Children's Hospital is part of the UPMC family.

 NICU Phone: 412-641-4420

 The 13-bed Level III Neonatal Intensive Care Unit (NICU) at UPMC Mercy cares for critically ill infants born at UPMC Mercy and from community hospitals throughout the tristate area.
 Extremely low birth weight premature infants up to full-term infants are cared for in this state-of-the-art facility, which is staffed 24 hours a day by neonatologists, pediatric hospitalists, neonatal nurse practitioners, and neonatal-experienced registered nurses.
 The NICU is able to provide the same technologically advanced therapies as other NICUs throughout UPMC, including full ventilatory support capabilities and inhaled nitric oxide therapy.
-Infants needing pediatric subspecialty evaluation or pediatric surgical treatment have access to the locally and nationally recognized top doctors at Children's Hospital of Pittsburgh of UPMC.
+Infants needing pediatric subspecialty evaluation or pediatric surgical treatment have access to the locally and nationally recognized top doctors at UPMC Children's Hospital of Pittsburgh.
 At UPMC Mercy, family-centered care means an individualized approach to each patient and his or her family.
 Support staff and services are readily available to the family including lactation specialist to support and encourage breastfeeding in mothers.

 UPMC Mercy NICU